turbot/guardrails-samples/policy_packs/gcp/network/check_https_is_enforced_for_load_balancers/README.md

 primary_category: "networking"
 ---

-# Check If GCP Network Load Balancers Enforce HTTPS to Manage Encrypted Web Traffic
+# Check GCP Network Load Balancers Enforce HTTPS for Encrypted Web Traffic

 Ensure that GCP Network Load Balancers are configured to use valid SSL/TLS certificates in order to handle encrypted web traffic.
 SSL certificate resources contain SSL certificate information that the load balancer uses to terminate SSL/TLS when HTTPS clients connect to it.
 This practice guarantees that data transmitted between clients and load-balanced applications is encrypted, protecting it from interception and unauthorized access, thereby enhancing security and compliance with regulatory requirements and best practices.